Skip to content

 Crystalline vs Amorphous Solids

 Crystalline Solids Definition A crystalline solid or a crystal is a solid substance consisting of atoms, molecules, and ions that are arranged in a definite pattern.
-Crystals can be identified … Read more
+Crystals can be identified based on their geometrical shape with specific and characteristic orientations; … Read more

 Law of definite proportions- definition, formula, equation, examples